berkeley-firelab/DINS_data_analysis/README.md

 This will open the Jupyter interface in your default web browser, where you can navigate to the desired notebook and execute it.

+All of the result‐generation and manuscript‐figure workflows are contained in Jupyter notebooks.
+The primary notebook for the paper is:

+- **Paper_Analysis.ipynb**
+  Contains all of the figures, tables, and narrative analyses referenced in the manuscript.

 ## data

 * `dins-2017-2022`: This is the original dataset containing string values.